alicerunsonfedora/sniglet/README.md

 ## Features

 - Generate as many sniglets as you like and share them easily
     - Customize the generation algorithm by adjusting the word length and syllabic shapes
+    - 🧪 Generate sniglets on-the-go with support for Apple Watch
+    - 🧪 Listen to pronunciations of sniglets from your device's language
 - View random sniglets on your home screen with the Random Sniglet Widget
     - 🧪 Select from different trained models for validation
 - 🧪 Save your favorite sniglets into a personal dictionary synced with iCloud
     - 🧪 Assign a definition to your saved sniglets for future reference
     - 🧪 View a different entry every day with the Daily Saved Sniglet Widget
-- 🧪 Generate sniglets on-the-go with support for Apple Watch

 > *Features marked with 🧪 are in a pre-release state, usually in a TestFlight build.